abigalekim/old_website/_pages/about.md

 permalink: /about/
 ---

 Hello!
-My name is Abigale Kim (but I go by Abi) and I'm a current senior at Carnegie Mellon University, studying computer science.
-I'm interested in both computer systems (particularly databases/OS) and CS education.
-I plan to get my Bachelors by December 2021.
+My name is Abi Kim and I graduated from Carnegie Mellon University with a degree in computer science and a concentration in Computer Systems.
+I am currently a software engineer at [TileDB](https://github.com/TileDB-Inc/TileDB).
+I'm interested in both database systems and CS education.

-Here is a list of things I've been up to since I started college:
+Here is a list of things I've been up to in the past few years:
 - TAed for four semesters and counting!
 The classes I've TAed/am TAing include 15-122 (Principles of Imperative Computation) and 15-213 (Introduction to Computer Systems).
 - Worked on course development, including writing course objectives, working on a new programming assignment, and successfully adding written assignments as lead TA to 15-213.
 - Researched patterns between physical, mental, lifestyle, and personality factors in college students and their academic performance (done under Dr. Afsaneh Doryab).